Altering a Lease Mid-Term

 Addenda are often concerned with common changes.
 For example, if after six months of a twelve-month lease, your renter adopts a dog, a pet addendum would be a simple way of managing that situation.

-If you’re still finding it tough to understand the difference between amendments and agreements, then check out this guide.
+If you’re still finding it tough to understand the difference between amendments and addenda, check out this guide.

 Signing a New Lease